phogue/Potato-Documentation/src/content/documentation/style-guide.md

 Include small sections that work together, but the order does not matter.
 Each section should be self contained information.

 Include diagrams but not screen shots.
-Screens shots of a UI age considerably faster than simple instructions pointing a user to complete their action.
+Screens shots of a Peeler age considerably faster than simple instructions pointing a user to complete their action.

 > If the task is so complicated it requires a screen shot, then it's a fault of the UX not the documentation.